sgrade/plan-manager/docs/usage_guide_agents.md

 # Plan Manager — Usage Guide

 This guide is for agents using the Plan Manager MCP server.
 It summarizes the workflow, tools, and guardrails the server enforces.
-Keep it handy; the short Quickstart in InitializeResult shows the essentials, and this document provides the authoritative details.

 ## Overview